-Joe Gayeski is an M.A. student at the Yale Jackson Institute interested in American foreign policy and the international relations of East and Southeast Asia.
+Joseph Gayeski studied U.S. foreign policy and national security at Jackson, with a focus on East and Southeast Asia.
 His interest in the region developed while a Princeton in Asia fellow with the National Democratic Institute (NDI).
-Joe assisted NDI’s observation of Cambodia’s 2017 local elections from Phnom Penh, then relocated to NDI’s Naypyidaw office to conduct policy research for elected Hluttaw representatives.
-Joe remained in Myanmar after his fellowship to consult various international organizations and donor agencies on the evaluation of their programs.
-An avid language student, Joe speaks Khmer and Burmese.
-Joe graduated from the University of Edinburgh with first class honors in international relations.
-He has studied on exchange at the University of Sydney and completed language training at SOAS, University of London.
-Joe is focused on research methodology and diplomatic history at Jackson and serves as a managing editor of the Yale Journal of International Affairs.
-A Connecticut native, he is glad to be back in New Haven.
+Joe assisted NDI’s observation of Cambodia’s 2017 local elections in Phnom Penh, then relocated to NDI’s Naypyidaw office to conduct policy research for elected Hluttaw representatives.
+Joe remained in Myanmar to advise various international organizations and donor agencies on program evaluations.
+Joe has studied Khmer, Burmese and Chinese, and was awarded the Yale Light Fellowship to complete Mandarin training at National Taiwan University.
+Joe served as editor-in-chief of the Yale Journal of International Affairs from 2021-2022.